 Most talent acquisition practitioners advocate hiring for cultural fit due to the four reasons listed above.
 But what if “cultural fit” was a result of those four data points, rather than the cause?
 Let’s look at a silly example to analyze this:

-Humdrum Hugh is a fairly average businessman.
+Humdrum Hugh is a fairly average financial analyst.
 He’s a solid worker, gets along well with most people, and has a couple hobbies.
-Some might even call him boring.
-When his family relocated to another city, he had no trouble finding work: every managerial reference gave his work ethic high marks, and he has a skill in relatively high demand.
+When his family relocated to another city, he had no trouble finding work: every managerial reference gave his work ethic high marks, and he has a skill in high demand.

 With several options available to him, he selects the job that gives him the most time off to spend with his family, provides good health benefits, and matches his 401k 1:1 up to 5%.